AstraCompute/AstraCompute/DEPLOY.md

 On boot the service prints every wallet and loudly warns about any that are unfunded (their on-chain flows pause per-wallet until fed — nothing crashes).

 **Eyes open:** the v1 service is *custodial* — the server holds these keys, so treat the box like a hot wallet (private repo, locked-down host, small balances).
 For meaningful sums you want the trustless smart contract (roadmap) and a security review first.

+## Deposit note (EVM)

+Entries and side-bets are paid to **deterministic deposit addresses** derived from the treasury key (stateless — the same key always re-derives them).
+On EVM the deposit account pays its own sweep gas, so the UI sends the exact stake and the arena credits **what the treasury actually receives after gas** (~a few cents less at L2 prices).
+Gas dust left behind on deposit addresses is normal and recoverable (same derivation).

+## The CYCLE terminal — legacy, separate

+The original EVM/Solidity CYCLE arena (`contracts/` + `agents/`) still lives in the repo but nothing in the running product uses it.
+The Robinhood Chain arena above is the product.